-Parts may be purchased from your local authorized Taylor-Dunn Dealer.
-When ordering parts, be sure to specify the complete model no. and serial no. of the unit.
-Also specify the full Taylor-Dunn part no., description of part, and quantity required.
+Parts may be purchased from your local authorized Taylor-Dunn Dealer

+When ordering parts, be sure to specify the complete model No. and serial No. of the unit.
+Also specify the full Taylor-Dunn part number, description of part, and quantity of parts required.
 You will find a complete listing of part numbers and descriptions in the following pages of this manual.
-When ordering parts for the drive motor, it is necessary to include complete name plate data with the order.
+When ordering parts for the DRIVE MOTOR, IT'S NECESSARY TO INCLUDE COMPLETE NAME PLATE DATA WITH THE ORDER.
 Be sure to give complete shipping and billing address on all orders.
 Example:

-- 1 Part #86-501-98 ball joint (left hand thread) - 1 Part #70-124-00 (set of 4) motor brushes for Baldor Motor, 31/2 H.P., 36 Volt, Specification Number 28-1408-11704
+- 1. Part No. 86-501-98 Ball Joint (Left Hand Thread) - Set of 4 Part No. 70-124-00 Motor Brushes for Baldor Motor, $3\frac{1}{2}$ H.P., 36 Volt, Specification No. 28-1408-11704